Rickcau/genai-travel-planner/README.md

 # genai-travel-planner
 This repo contains several examples of which I will list below.

+# LICENSE
+The [MIT License](./LICENSE) applies to all the solutions / projects / examples included in this repository.

 ## ConsoleApp-BagOfWords
 This console app demostrats the Bag Of Words concept.